Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Methods

-where \(\mathrm{D_{KL}}\) denotes the Kullback-Leibler divergence and the prior \(p(z) = \mathcal{N}(0, I)\) is a standard Gaussian by design.
+where $\theta$, $\phi$ and $\psi$ are learnable network parameters, and $\lambda$ is a weighting factor for each loss component.
+The KL term enforces global continuity of the latent distribution, the reconstruction term preserves pixel fidelity, the perceptual term maintains perceptual reconstruction, and the adversarial term discourages blurry averages.
+Together, these constraints produce a smooth and densely populated latent manifold, which is crucial for the later interpolation.

 After pretraining, both \(\mathcal{E}\) and \(\mathcal{D}\) are frozen, and their latent space is leveraged as the foundation for a diffusion-based generative model trained as a second stage.

 Specifically we train a U-Net based denoiser \(\epsilon_{\theta}\) to predict the noise \(\epsilon_t\) added to the latent code \(z_0\) at each diffusion timestep \(t\).
-Training minimizes the generative loss, defined as the expected squared error between the predicted noise \(\hat{\epsilon_{\theta}}\) and the true noise \(\epsilon_t\), conditioned on adjacent slices:
+Training minimizes the generative loss, defined as the expected squared error between the predicted noise \(\hat{\epsilon}_{\theta}\) and the true noise \(\epsilon_t\), conditioned on adjacent slices:

 where \(\tau_{\theta1}\) and \(\tau_{\theta2}\) denote to our conditioning mechanism.